Ed94/gencpp/docs/Readme.md

 * CodeNS
 * CodeOperator
 * CodeOpCast
-* CodeParam : Has support for `for-range` iterating across parameters.
+* CodeParam : Has support for `for : range` iterating across parameters.
 * CodePreprocessCond
 * CodePragma
-* CodeSpecifiers : Has support for `for-range` iterating across specifiers.
+* CodeSpecifiers : Has support for `for : range` iterating across specifiers.
 * CodeStruct
 * CodeTemplate
-* CodeType
+* CodeTypename
 * CodeTypedef
 * CodeUnion
 * CodeUsing